World News Media

-World News Media Limited was established in 2004 and trades from London, UK.
+World News Media Limited is a London-based publishing and media company, established in 2004 and trading from London, UK.
 It is the publisher of World Finance magazine which is tied to the marketing of numerous vanity awards under the name of the World Finance Awards.
 It also publishes The New Economy.

 History and financials

 The company was established in July 2004.
 Its registered office is on Judd Street, London, and its main corporate office is at 40 Compton Street, London.
 The director and principal shareholder is Howard Angel.
 As at 31 August 2019, the company had net shareholder's funds of £76,193 (2018, negative £37,061).
 It has issued and paid-up share capital of £100.

 Magazines

 A World Finance branded newsagent in Goodge Street, London.

 The company publishes the magazines World Finance and The New Economy, bi-monthly or less frequently, in print and electronically free of charge by Issuu along with iPad and Android editions.
 The magazines feature in-house produced copy plus topical non-exclusive agency-produced articles.
 Approx four editorials per issue are credited to Project Syndicate.
 Features, profile award winners and sponsored supplements are produced such as Project Finance Deals of the Year - 2015, Banking in Nigeria, and Sustainable Development in Morocco.

 Business Destinations and European CEO are published by associated company Tower Business Media Limited on a similar basis and have their own set of awards.